ameliaperry/SumOfSquaresOptimization.jl/README.md

 # SumOfSquaresOptimization

-A Julia library to solve sums-of-squares relaxations of polynomial systems.
+A Julia library to solve sum-of-squares relaxations of polynomial systems.
 This is not yet in the Julia package repository.

 ## example